 - Improvement in efficiency check over extravagance etc leads to cost reduction and increase in profits.

-- Tender price can be determined on the basis of standard cost.
+- The tender price can be determined on the basis of the standard cost.

 - The manager can execute policies expeditiously and smoothly.

-21. What are the steps to be taken for the establishment of Standard Costing System?
+20. What are the steps to be taken for the establishment of a Standard Costing System?

-Answer: Following steps should be taken for implementation of standard costing system:
+The following steps should be taken for the implementation of a standard costing system:

 - Setting up of a cost center.